GRYPHON BIO

 OUR STORY

-Gryphon Bio is an early-stage company created to harness our co-founders' discovery of unexpected waves of 1000s of brain molecules in the blood as novel therapeutic targets and temporal central nervous system (CNS) blood biomarkers (brain-specific biomarkers with blood levels that change over time like waves in the ocean).
-They made these discoveries over more than 19 years of “CNS proteomic” research, the large-scale measurement of proteins in the brain.
+Gryphon Bio is an early-stage company created to harness our co-founders' discovery of unexpected waves of 1000s of brain molecules in the blood as novel therapeutic targets and temporal blood biomarkers (brain-specific proteins with blood levels that change over time like waves in the ocean).
+They made these discoveries over more than 20 years of “brain proteomic” research, the large-scale measurement of proteins in the brain.

-Mission: To develop and market the first digital-health powered diagnostics and therapeutics to accelerate CNS repair.
+Mission: To develop and market the first diagnostic-powered therapeutics for brain health.

-Vision: To pioneer digital health-powered diagnostics and therapeutics to improve the lives of patients.
+Vision: To pioneer diagnostic-powered therapeutics to improve the lives of patients.

 OUR PIPELINE

-Virtual clinical trials, where blood specimens and cognitive assessments can be collected both in the hospital and at home, guide the development of our temporal CNS blood biomarkers and biologics.
-In the future, we envision close engagement with our patient communities to assess needs and to develop artificial intelligence-based telemedicine solutions.
+Virtual clinical trials, where blood specimens and cognitive assessments can be collected both in the hospital and at home or in the field, guide the development of our temporal CNS blood biomarkers and biologics.
+In the future, we envision close engagement with our patient communities to assess needs and to develop artificial intelligence-based telemedicine solutions for brain health.

 Diagnostics